Fast Times (and Aesthetic Lines)

-Rob Krar soaks in the enormity of the Grand Canyon – read about his "magical" FKT day there on page 56.
-Photo by Kenetzel
+Rob Krar soaks in the enormity of the Grand Canyon.
+Photo by Ken Etzel.

 Say the phrase “fastest known time” or its abbreviation, “FKT,” at a trail-runner gathering and watch the magic happen.
 Eyes sparkle, hands flutter and conversations settle on some wild FKT notion.
 Case in point, not long ago at a small dinner with friends, 23-year-old, Boulder, Colorado-based, pro mountain runner Dakota Jones waxed eloquent about an FKT outing on a route through the La Sal Mountains above Moab, Utah, he’d like to attempt.
 He raved about the route’s trail-less nature, the height of its mountains, rugged talus slopes for which the La Sals are known and just how fast a talented human being could move over the terrain.